visionanddepiction/visionanddepiction.github.io/abstracts.md

 Alongside this material investigation, the paper examines the emergence of a visual culture of liquidity that developed in parallel with the evolution of display technologies.
 Case studies include the early 2000s Y2K and Frutiger Aero interface aesthetics, characterized by gloss, translucency, and biomorphic refractions that expressed a cultural fascination with fluid surfaces; early screensavers that staged bubbles, waves, and iridescent flows as demonstrations of LCD optical precision; and the Nokia Morph (2008) concept, which envisioned stretchable, self-cleaning, and adaptive devices inspired by biological materials and nanostructures.
 These imaginaries resonate with current research on interactive deformable displays that use liquid metals as conductors (Miyakawa et al., 2025), showing how representations of liquidity anticipate and shape technological development.
 This continuum also informs the visual languages of post-internet media art, where glossy, fluid, and soft interfaces function both as aesthetic resources and conceptual frameworks.
 Building on Laura Tripaldi’s idea of soft technologies (2025), the paper proposes the screen as a prosthetic sensorium whose material behavior is inseparable from its epistemic and aesthetic functions.
 Understanding the liquid interface, at once material and cultural, is therefore essential for interpreting contemporary media art and for recognizing today’s displays as hybrid and agentive media.

-### From Seeing to Unseeing: Expanding the Vision And Depiction Framework Through Making
+### From Seeing to Unseeing: Expanding the Vision and Depiction Framework Through Making
  **Catelijne van Middelkoop**

 _TU Delft & University of the Arts The Hague_<br/>